Main 14 Festivals in Barcelona to Attend

 13. Festes de Sant Medir

 Festes de Sant Medir is celebrated in March.
+In 2025, it is confirmed to be held on March 3rd.
 It is a cherished festival in the Gràcia neighborhood of Barcelona.
 Saint Medir, the patron saint of farmers and veterinarians, is honored during this event.

 Beyond the parade, the festival includes street performances and local markets, which further add to the community’s involvement and the traditional charm of the celebration.